 - Make sure there are no lumps before adding the remaining milk with the rest of the ingredients.

 - Do not pour the pancake batter into the skillet unless the butter has completely melted.

-- Although not done traditionally, you can add some spices if you prefer — cinnamon and cardamom are what I generally used when I prepare this baked pancake.
+- Although not done traditionally, you can add some spices if you prefer — cinnamon and cardamom are what I typically use when I prepare these baked pancakes.

 - DO I NEED TO LET THE BATTER REST FOR AT LEAST 10 MINUTES?

-There is no need to do that for this oven baked pancake.
+There is no need to do that for these Finnish pancakes.

 Just make sure there are no lumps in the batter, then carefully pour it into the melted butter in the pan.